zelladays/spotify-me/README.md

-# 🎵 Spotify Me
+# 🎵 SpotifyMe

-Spotify Me is a web application that displays your top songs and artists from Spotify.
-It provides a fun and interactive way to explore your music preferences!
+SpotifyMe is a simple web application that displays your top songs and artists from Spotify!

 ## 🚀 Getting Started